The-ProxyFox-Group/ProxyFox/setup.md

 ### 1c.
 Environment Variables

-ProxyFox requires an environment variable set, called `PROXYFOX_KEY`, that contains the token for the bot
+ProxyFox requires an environment variable set, called `PROXYFOX_KEY`, that contains the token for the bot.

+More information can be found at https://dis.gs/docs and [the developer portal](https://discord.com/developers).
+Make sure to enable Message Content Intents in the dashboard.

 ## 2. Building